Skip to main content

 FINRA Arbitration vs. Court Litigation: What Investors Should Know

-When investors experience losses caused by brokerage misconduct, many assume that resolving the dispute will look like a traditional court case.
-In reality, most investor claims against brokerage firms and financial advisers are resolved through FINRA arbitration rather than through the court system.
+When investors experience significant losses due to brokerage misconduct, many may assume that resolving the dispute will resemble a traditional court case, familiar from popular media portrayals.
+However, it’s crucial to understand the reality of the situation.
+In practice, most investor claims against brokerage firms and financial advisers are resolved not through the court system, but through a mechanism known as FINRA arbitration.
+This distinction is not merely procedural; it significantly impacts the avenues available for investors seeking justice and recovery.

-That said, arbitration is not without challenges.
-Procedural rules, evidentiary limits, and mandatory arbitration clauses can feel daunting for investors encountering the system for the first time.
-Transparency, fairness, and access remain critical to maintaining trust in the process.
+However, despite the benefits of the arbitration process, it is not without its challenges.
+Procedural rules, evidentiary limits, and mandatory arbitration clauses can seem daunting for investors who are encountering the system for the first time.
+Many investors may feel apprehensive about the lack of transparency in some aspects of the arbitration process compared to traditional litigation.
+Issues of fairness and access to justice remain critical to maintaining trust in the arbitration process.
+It’s imperative that investors educate themselves about their rights within this framework and seek legal guidance to navigate these complexities effectively.

-At Bakhtiari & Harrison, we represent investors nationwide in FINRA arbitration and focus on helping clients understand how the process works, what to expect, and how their claims are evaluated.
-A clear understanding of the differences between arbitration and litigation allows investors to approach disputes with greater confidence and informed expectations.
+At Bakhtiari & Harrison, we proudly represent investors from coast to coast in FINRA arbitration.
+Our firm focuses on empowering clients by helping them understand the intricacies of the arbitration process, what they can expect, and how their claims will be evaluated.
+A clear grasp of the differences between arbitration and litigation allows investors to approach disputes with greater confidence and informed expectations.
+We believe that knowledge is power, and by equipping our clients with the information they need, we can help them navigate the often-overwhelming experience of seeking justice in the financial sector.

 We Can Help.
 Contact Us.